hatchways/team-evergreen/server/README.md

 ### Create New Security Group

-1. Go to Group folder and click on Crate New Group - call it something relevant - I used evergreen-file-uploader
+1. Go to Group folder and click on Create New Group - call it something relevant - I used evergreen-file-uploader
 2. Attach AmazonS3FullAccess policy
 3. Create Group
 4. From the list of groups click the one you just created